pedrogrammer/guess-my-number/contributing.md

-# Commit rule
+# Commit rules

-If you want to contribute this project, please follow this commit message convention:
+### If you want to contribute to this project, please follow these guidelines:

+1. Capitalization and Punctuation: In the subject line, use all lowercase and do not end in punctuation.
+In the body, capitalize the first word and end in punctuation.

+2. Mood: Use the imperative mood in the subject line.
+For example: Add visual reactions to the correct number.

+3. Type of Commit: Specify the type of commit.
+See the following for additional information.

+4. Length: The subject line should ideally be no longer than 50 characters, and the body should restrict to 72 characters.

+5. Content: Be direct.
+Try to eliminate filler words and phrases in these sentences (examples: though, maybe, I think, kind of).

+### Commit message convention:

 [type][optional scope]: [description]